 Most of the hotels above the 3-star standard have internet access or Wi-Fi, and some youth hostels in Lhasa have a computer in the lobby where you can use internet service.

 You can choose Chinese food, Tibetan food, and Nepali food in big cities.
 And Western food options are easy to find in Lhasa.
-But in remote towns where food options are limited, Chinese food and Sichuan cuisine are good choices.
+But in remote towns where food options are limited, Tibetan food and Sichuan cuisine are good choices.

 To respect customs, unless local Tibetan families invite you, there is no chance to view sky burials or take photos of the practice or do anything blasphemous around.